 The main challenges of automotive expansion construction

 The greatest challenges of expanding an automotive facility are related to its productivity.
-There are three which we consider to be the more crucial:
+There are three which we consider being the more crucial:

-- When we worked with General Motors, the conditions on the work-site were very complicated.
-The production lines worked non-stop for 3 shifts the whole time the construction was in progress and it was needed to connect the utilities to the existing main loops located above the running production lines that had high-end robots, flammable materials and vehicle parts in their assembly process.
-We also had additional challenges around logistics and safety standards that the project required.
+- When we worked with General Motors, the conditions on the work site were very complicated.
+The production lines worked non-stop for 3 shifts the whole time the construction was in progress and it was needed to connect the utilities to the existing main loops located above the running production lines that had high-end robots, flammable materials, and vehicle parts in their assembly process.
+We also had additional challenges around the logistics and safety standards that the project required.

 - Delivering the project on schedule.
-Automotive´s projects milestones and deadlines are very critical to comply, since the production lines are scheduled to be installed and start production on a set date.
+Automotive´s project milestones and deadlines are very critical to comply with since the production lines are scheduled to be installed and start production on a set date.
 Production must not be delayed and start according to plan.